natalieagus/50005-2023/_os_labs/lab2_tinyOS_PartB.md

 Demonstrate the above result to your instructor / TA in class.
 When you are done, remember to **remove** the `Mouse()` instruction you added.
 {: .info}

+> Note that if you implement empty mouse buffer as `LONG(0)`, a click at valid coordinate `0,0` in the top left hand corner of the console will not be registered a valid mouse click, so you can't just wholesale copy the the `GetKey()` supervisor model.
+Please consider this in your implementation, a suggested way is to use `LONG(-1)` to indicate an empty mouse buffer.

 ## Summary

 <span style="color:indianred; font-weight: bold;">Congratulations 🍾</span>, you have sucessfully implemented both asycnhronous and synchronous interrupt handlers for Mouse-related event.